 The Ultimate List of New Zealand Travel Tips

 Ah, New Zealand!
-Known to the local Maori as “Aotearoa”, New Zealand is a remote country in the south Pacific Ocean famous for its dramatic scenery.
+Known to the local Maori as “Aotearoa”, New Zealand is a remote country in the South Pacific famous for its dramatic scenery.
 At about 1,600km (1,000 miles) long and 450km (280 miles) at its widest point, the country is easy to explore.
-And explore you will with a range of landscapes to entice you, adventure activities to excite you, and friendly locals to guide you.
+And explore you will, with a range of landscapes to entice you, adventure activities to excite you, and friendly locals to guide you.
 But as is the case with exploring any new country, there are common first-timer pitfalls that may get between you and an idyllic Kiwi getaway.
 As New Zealand’s largest travel guide, we at NZ Pocket Guide are delighted to make your travels much more seamless with this list of tips for travelling in New Zealand.

 Let’s start with our most important travel tip for New Zealand; can you actually travel to New Zealand?
 Unless you’ve been living in a hole for the past few years, you know that COVID-19 has introduced a plethora of restrictions for travelling that is constantly changing.
-For the latest travel restrictions and border closures for New Zealand, the best source is the New Zealand Government-run website covid19.govt.nz.
+For the latest travel restrictions and border closures for New Zealand, the best source is the New Zealand Government-run website customs.govt.nz.

 2. Plan a Realistic Itinerary